doctorfree/RoonCommandLine/README.md

 Some of the commands require a patch to the Python Roon API to be applied.
 This patch enables searching and retrieving lists of various objects in a Roon library.
-If the Python Roon API module and patch could be found during the execution of the install.sh script then this patch was automatically applited and you need do nothing.
+If the Python Roon API module and patch could be found during the execution of the macInstall script then this patch was automatically applited and you need do nothing.
 However, if the patch did not apply or failed to apply properly and you wish to enable the "list" feature of these scripts then apply the Python Roon API patch manually.
 Performing